NREL/ALchemist/README.md

 python -m pip install -e .
 ```

-Requires Python ≥ 3.9.
 All dependencies are specified in `pyproject.toml` and will be installed automatically.

 ---

-## Quick Start
+## 🏁 Quick Start

 To launch the graphical user interface: